-On April 1, 2017, the University of Arizona will enter into new contracts with five agencies that provide temporary staffing services.
-Four of the five vendors are new to the University of Arizona, and the pricing structure for engaging temporary workers has changed.
+The University of Arizona has entered into new contracts with ten agencies that provide temporary staffing services.
+Eight of the ten vendors are new to the University of Arizona, and the pricing structure for engaging temporary workers has changed.
 If your department uses temporary employment agencies, please read the following information carefully.

 ANSWERS TO QUESTIONS YOU MAY HAVE